Idaho

 Can a Private Citizen Fly a Drone Over Your Property in Idaho?

-Idaho Code 21-213 does not ban flying a drone over someone else's land, and it does not ban recording footage that is never shared.
-It targets a narrower act: using an unmanned aircraft system, defined in the statute as a powered aerial vehicle without a human operator aboard that can fly autonomously or by remote control, to intentionally conduct surveillance of, gather evidence or information about, or photograph or record a specifically targeted individual, dwelling and its curtilage, or agricultural, commercial, or industrial property, without the written consent of the person or property owner, for the purpose of publishing or publicly disseminating the resulting image.
+does not ban simply flying a drone over someone else's land.
+It targets a narrower act: using an unmanned aircraft system, defined in the statute as a powered aerial vehicle without a human operator aboard that can fly autonomously or by remote control, to intentionally conduct surveillance of, gather evidence or information about, or photograph or record a specifically targeted individual, dwelling and its curtilage, or agricultural, commercial, or industrial property, without the written consent of the person or property owner.
+That prohibition applies whether or not the resulting footage is ever published; a separate clause in the statute additionally bars recording a specifically targeted individual, whether or not paired with property, for the purpose of publishing or publicly disseminating the image.

 A person who violates the statute faces a civil lawsuit, not criminal charges.
 The target can recover the greater of $1,000 or actual and general damages, plus reasonable attorney's fees and litigation costs.
 The statute lists specific uses that fall outside the prohibition: documenting a traffic accident, managing crowds or traffic at a public event from the air, search and rescue, crime scene investigation, responding to an emergency, and operations conducted after a warrant has issued.
 Recreational model aircraft and drones used for mapping or resource management are excluded from the statute's definition of "unmanned aircraft system" entirely.

-Because Idaho Code 21-213 requires an intent to publish or publicly disseminate, a neighbor who flies a drone over a fence line out of curiosity, without recording for distribution, falls outside the statute, even though the flight may still support a separate trespass or nuisance claim under Idaho common law.
+A neighbor who flies a drone over a fence line without intentionally surveilling, gathering evidence about, or recording that neighbor or their dwelling falls outside the statute, but intentionally recording or surveilling a specifically targeted neighbor or their dwelling without written consent is prohibited under Idaho Code 21-213 even if the footage is never published or shared, and either scenario may still support a separate trespass or nuisance claim under Idaho common law.
 For a broader look at Idaho's audio and video recording rules outside the drone context, see Idaho Recording Laws.

 Does Idaho Police Need a Warrant to Fly a Drone Over Your Property?